20th Vincent Lingiari Memorial Lecture (2020)

 19th Vincent Lingiari Memorial Lecture (2019)

-This year’s lecture was be delivered by the Hon Ken Wyatt AM, who was this year appointed as the Minister for Indigenous Australians, making him the first Aboriginal person to hold the federal ministry, and the first Aboriginal person to sit in cabinet.
+Hon Ken Wyatt AM, who was appointed as the Minister for Indigenous Australians in 2019, making him the first Aboriginal person to hold the federal ministry, and the first Aboriginal person to sit in cabinet.
 In 2010 he was also the first Indigenous person elected to the House of Representatives

 He has had an extensive career in health and education and has made an enormous contribution to the wider community in training and mentoring young people.
 This was recognised in 1996 when he was awarded the Order of Australia in the Queen’s Birthday Honours list.
 In 2000, he was awarded a Centenary of Federation Medal for ‘his efforts and contribution to improving the quality of life for Aboriginal and Torres Strait Islander people and mainstream Australian society in education and health’.